CopilotC-Nvim/CopilotChat.nvim/README.md

 ### Models

 You can list available models with `:CopilotChatModels` command.
 Model determines the AI model used for the chat.
+You can set the model in the prompt by using `$` followed by the model name.
 Default models are:

 - `gpt-4o` - This is the default Copilot Chat model.
 It is a versatile, multimodal model that excels in both text and image processing and is designed to provide fast, reliable responses.
 It also has superior performance in non-English languages.
 Gpt-4o is hosted on Azure.